 Running shoes are designed based on running mechanisms (neutral, overpronator, underpronation), use (competition or daily training) and terrain (road or trail).
-Whether you are a casual or a competitive runner, finding the best running shoe for you is very crucial.
+Whether you are a casual or a competitive runner, finding the best trail running shoe for you is very crucial.
 Below is a comprehensive guide to help you find the best trail running shoe.

 Trail running shoes compared to road running shoes